Infrared vs Traditional Sauna — Which Sauna Type Is Right for You?

 - A longer session (often 20–40 minutes) without feeling overwhelmed by intense air heat.

-- A sauna that feels more approachable for sensitive skin or respiratory sensitivity.
+- A sauna that feels more approachable for people who prefer lower-intensity heat.

 - A dry, consistent environment without steam bursts or large temperature swings.

-Full-spectrum cabins can also give you some flexibility to experiment with full spectrum vs far infrared sessions, changing programs depending on how you feel that day.
+Full-spectrum cabins can also give you some flexibility to experiment with full spectrum vs far infrared sessions, changing programs depending on your preferences that day.

 Traditional Sauna Experience

-Traditional saunas usually run hotter, often between 170–190°F (77–88°C), though some users briefly push higher temperatures once acclimated.
+Traditional saunas usually run hotter, often between 170–190°F (77–88°C), though some users briefly choose higher temperatures once comfortable.
 This is where the classic “dry sauna vs wet sauna” conversation becomes very practical:

 - With no water on the stones, the room feels like a high-heat dry sauna.

-- When you ladle water on the rocks, you instantly create a wave of humid steam, changing how the heat feels on your skin and in your breathing.
+- When you ladle water on the rocks, you instantly create a wave of humid steam, changing the overall sauna feel.

-Many sauna enthusiasts love this traditional sauna humidity feel — the sound of steaming stones, the scented cedar, and the dramatic “heat wave” effect.
+Many sauna enthusiasts love this traditional sauna humidity feel, the sound of steaming stones, the scented cedar, and the dramatic “heat wave” experience.
 If you’re chasing that timeless Nordic cabin experience, a traditional sauna will likely speak to you more than infrared.

-Both infrared and traditional saunas are used by people for relaxation, stress relief, and post-workout recovery.
-Evidence is still evolving, and saunas are not a substitute for medical treatment, but many users anecdotally report:
+Both infrared and traditional saunas are used by people for relaxation and post-workout routines.
+Evidence is still evolving, and saunas are not a substitute for professional guidance, but many users anecdotally report:

 - A “light, refreshed” feeling after sweating and showering.